-- 1. If the Department for Exam Administration ESL has applied for the final assessment, the Department for Exam Administration ESL will inform the student in writing of the degree and certificate to be awarded.
+- 1. If the Department for examination administration has applied for the final assessment, the Department for examination administration will inform the student in writing of the degree and certificate to be awarded.
 The student can respond to any factual inaccuracies within ten working days and request that the certificate be awarded at a later date yet to be scheduled.
 Once the response time has lapsed, the Board of Governors will award the degree. - 2.
 If the student has applied for the final assessment, the Board of Governors will award the degree after it has been ascertained that the student meets the conditions of Article 2.
 The certificate may be awarded at a later date at the student's request. - 3.
-The Department for Exam Administration ESL registers the final assessment and informs the Dienst Uitvoering Onderwijs government agency. - 4.
-The student can collect the certificate and diploma in person at the desk of the Erasmus Student Service Center or, if applicable, receive them at a special session of the Examination Board ESL.
+The Department for examination administration registers the final assessment and informs the Dienst Uitvoering Onderwijs government agency. - 4.
+The student can collect the certificate and diploma at desk of the Erasmus Student Service Center or, if applicable, receive them at a special session of the Examination Board ESL.